Smart journalism on South Asia(ns) you won't find anywhere else.

 Parminder Nagra Should Have Been a Superstar

-'Bend It Like Beckham' turned Keira Knightley and Jonathan Rhys Meyers into overnight celebrities — so why didn’t it do the same for its British Indian stars?
+'Bend It Like Beckham' turned Keira Knightley and Jonathan Rhys Meyers into overnight celebrities.
+Why didn’t it do the same for its British Indian stars?

 How Cartier Built an Empire by Claiming Indian and Islamic Art as its Own